2013 WNBA season: Standings

-Playoffs and Finals
+Playoffs

 The opening round of the WNBA playoffs saw a rash of road team victories.
 Only the Minnesota Lynx and Indiana Fever went unbeaten on their home floors.
 The Chicago Sky, the top overall seed in the East, were swept by the Fever, while the Seattle Storm lost to the top-seeded Lynx in two games.
-In the Atlanta-Washington series, the road team won the first two games of the series, before Atlanta finally prevailed at home.
+In the Atlanta–Washington series, the road team won the first two games of the series, before Atlanta finally prevailed at home.
 Finally, in the matchup between the Phoenix Mercury and Los Angeles Sparks, the road teams went 3-0, with Phoenix advancing.

 The conference finals were over quickly.
 Both the Atlanta Dream and Minnesota Lynx swept their opponents, setting up a rematch of the 2011 WNBA Finals.
 In the Finals, the Lynx once again swept the Dream, becoming the second WNBA team to sweep through the playoffs since the best-of-five finals format was adopted.